Photos by Marc Viquez, Stadium Journey

 The origin of the gym’s name stems from a giant banner that once hung across the end of the gym and read: “Home of the East Olympians.”
 At some point, the banner was stolen and a new permanent sign was erected reading “Welcome to The Orange Pit.”

-According to longtime school Athletic Director Glen Brown, the use of the word pit is believed to be based on a college venue that used the same name, but he was unsure of which college venue.
+According to former Athletic Director, the late Glen Brown, the use of the word pit is believed to be based on a college venue that used the same name, but he was unsure of which college venue.
 The only other college basketball arena that is known as “The Pit” is the home of the New Mexico Lobos.

 Eight feet of water covered the gym’s floor after several rivers in town crested due to severe weather in June 2008.
 After the water had receded, there were 13 large catfish left on the court.
 The pit sign was not damaged but did need a fresh coat of paint.
 In 2017, the facility received new bleacher seating and a coat of fresh paint around the hallways.
-This past year (2018), a new sound system was installed before the start of the season.
+A new sound system was installed before the start of the 2018 season.

 What differentiates the gym from others of its kind, is the giant orange sign that reads “Welcome to The Orange Pit.”
 The sign is dominating from all areas of the building and creates much of the hue that envelops the gym during a game.
 Up above the sign are banners and an area for fans to peak out to enjoy the game from a bird’s eye view.